zevenet/kube-nftlb/tests/017_service_test_persistence_priority/doc.md

 Just launch the script and the three examples are launched:

-1) priority1: Persistence is configured through annotations
+ - priority 1: Persistence is configured through annotations

-2) priority2: The session Affinity field is present but annotations have priority.
+ - priority 2: The session Affinity field is present but annotations have priority.
 The session time if the "sessionAfinityConfig" field is not present is the default.

-3) prioty3: There is only the session affinity field, it collects the values ​​of those fields.
+ - priority 3: There is only the session affinity field, it collects the values ​​of those fields.

 All the tests are in the same file, one below the other.